 - Create content - You want to be able to add up-to-date content to your site upon completion; since you are modernizing your site, modernize your content.
 People are not interested in content that was created five to ten years ago, they want current information.

-- Create wireframe and Build the site - Creating a wireframe, also known as screen blueprints, gives you a website draft to follow.
+- Create a wireframe and build the site - Creating a wireframe, also known as screen blueprints, gives you a website draft to follow.
 Once you have developed your wireframe, the actual web development process will take less time, and cause less aggravation as your team or client will have already approved the design.

 - Analyze results - After redesigning sections of your website, and it has officially launched, it is time to analyze results.
-With GDD you are making improvements piece by piece instead of all at one time.
+With GDD, you are making improvements piece by piece instead of all at one time.
 This method gives you the ability to monitor which areas of the site are progressing and which need more improvement.

 Traditional Website Design vs. Growth-Driven Website Design

 Traditional website design requires more upfront costs to get started, along with the need for more resources and time.
 It can run over budget and become a drawn-out process.
 This method does not use research to make design decisions; it is all based on speculation.
 Your site can remain unchanged or under construction for two or more years.